Want a rewarding career where YOU can make a difference? Join our Girl Scout team! Click to learn more about each of our available positions.

 - Robeson County: Contact Njeri Fikes.

-- Wake and Durham counties: Contact Katrenia McPhail-Dickerson.
+- Wake and Durham counties (bi-lingual candidates): Contact Katrenia McPhail-Dickerson.

 - Wayne county: Contact Star Davis.

 - Carteret, Craven, and Pamlico counties: Contact Laura Lee Davis.